laura-dumitru/weather-app-es6/README.md

 # Weather widget

+Make sure you enable location services on your device or browser.

 ## Tools used

 The widget pulls data from the [Open Weather API](https://openweathermap.org) and shows the current forecast based on the user's [geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API).
 When the user clicks the temperature tile, the temperature changes from Celcius to Fahrenheit.